adriaaula/dada2_guidelines/README.md

  * For each run the trimming point is different, so if you are working on multiple runs each of them have to be processed separatedly and then joined together with `mergeSequenceTables`.

  * You should have an analysis of the FASTQs.
 The av. length, the avg quality for each sample, and so on.
-Many of the problems with recovering most of the reads stem from having a low quality sample, or the reads not being properly amplified. `seqkit` is a good tool for this kind of information.
+Many of the problems with recovering most of the reads stem from having a low quality sample, or the reads not being properly amplified. [`seqkit`](https://github.com/shenwei356/seqkit) is a good tool for this kind of information.

-- The taxonomy assignation is realized at the Species level only if only a 100%, exact matching.
-This can make that some bacteria/eukarya present some differences in the identification at that level when comparing with OTU results.
+- The taxonomy assignation is done at the Species level only if only a 100%, exact matching.
+This can make that some Bacteria/Eukarya present differences in the identification at that level when comparing with OTU results.
 See a link explaining this in more detail [here](https://benjjneb.github.io/dada2/assign.html#species-assignment).